kpsdev1/Fitness-365/README.md

 To make sure the site was fully responsive and compatible with different browsers and device, I tested the site on Multiple devices as well as different browsers.
 I also ran my code through validators to makes sure there was no code or structural errors.

 ### Devices the site was tested on
-Below is a list of devices which I test the site on and it was compatible with all:
+Below is a list of devices which I tested the site on and it was compatible with all:
 - IPhone 11.
 - Samsung S8.
 - Sansung A52.